arangodb/docs/3.11/administration-reduce-memory-footprint.md

 general, this should correspond to the size of the hot-set of edges and cached lookups from persistent indexes.

-Another way to save memory in the caches is to use compression by setting the option
+Another way to save memory in the caches is to use compression (from 3.11 on) by setting the option

 ```
 --cache.min-value-size-for-edge-compression